jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 Also, don’t expect to get a full head of hair with perfectly matching thickness.
 I’m a dark-skinned black man, and if I look hard enough, I can see the density disparity.
 However, no one can when I wear a regular fade or even haircut.

 Your results may vary, which is why it’s important to do research on your doctor and make sure that you feel comfortable.
 I am very lucky that I lived near Dr. Krenitsky.
-From his bio on the [Bosley website](https://www.bosley.com/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noopener noreferrer"}\:
+From his bio on the [Bosley website](https://www.bosley.com/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noopener noreferrer"}:

 > Dr. Krenitsky is among only a handful of hair restoration physicians in the country who are recognized as a Diplomate of the American Board of Hair Restoration Surgery.
 He currently sits on the board of directors of that organization.